 Laura Plantation: Louisiana's Creole Heritage Site

-The top-rated plantation tour at Laura Plantation transports you into the complex & intimate relationships of 4 generations of one Louisiana Créole family, both free and enslaved.
+The top-rated plantation tour at Laura Plantation transports you into the complex and intimate relationships of four generations of one Louisiana Créole family, both free and enslaved.
 Laura's permanent exhibit examines in biographical detail the lives of Africans on the plantation, from enslavement into the 20th century.

 Frenier Landing Restaurant

 Frenier Landing Restaurant is located on the west shore of Lake Pontchartrain in LaPlace.
 The alligator sausage with creole mustard or fried crawfish tails are great appetizers, and notable entrées include Eggplant Napoleon or the whole stuffed flounder.
 Make sure and leave room for their bread pudding or a slice of rum cake for dessert!

 The Seafood Pot

 The Seafood Pot is a down-home seafood spot in New Sarpy located on Louisiana’s famous River Road.
 Start your meal with a bowl of gumbo or stuffed artichokes, followed with the house special – crabmeat au gratin with crab cakes over pasta.
 Finish your meal with a slice of homemade cheesecake.